Team Germany

 Project Lead Hungary

-Gergely Fábián is a sociologist with a PhD and habilitation and a lecturer at the Faculty of Health Sciences, University of Debrecen, where he currently heads the Department of Social Sciences and Social Work.
-He studied sociology in Budapest, earned his doctorate in Germany at the Catholic University of Eichstätt-Ingolstadt, and later completed his habilitation at the University of Debrecen.
+Gergely Fábián, head of quantitative research project part in Hungary, is a sociologist with a PhD and habilitation and a lecturer at the Faculty of Health Sciences, University of Debrecen, where he is currently head of the Department of Social Sciences and Social Work.
+He studied sociology in Budapest, earned his doctorate at the Catholic University of Eichstätt-Ingolstadt (GER), and later completed his habilitation at the University of Debrecen.
 He has held several international visiting positions and has published 149 articles.
 His research focuses on quality of life, social inequalities, and social workers’ career profiles.

 Associate Prof. em.
 Dr. Judit Kozma